 Dudley MBC have identified Mark Finnis Associates to train the workforce and this will start with a pilot programme with a number of targeted staff during May and June 2018.

 We are then going to roll out fifteen 3-day accredited courses for all Children's Services staff from July 2018 to February 2019.

-It is mandatory that all front line practitioners book on one of these 3 day courses via the links below..
+It is mandatory that all front line practitioners book on the 3 day course.

 Why restorative practice?

 Restorative Practice has a strong international and national evidence base.

 A number of authorities have embedded the approach with several, including Leeds and Rotherham citing it as a key element of their ‘Getting to Good’ journey.

 Authorities that have implemented the approach have achieved the high success rates with “Troubled Families” and have seen a reduction in children subject to both Child in Need and Child Protection plans.
 In Leeds CIN rates have reduced by 50%.

 The model can be tailored to the residential care context as part of a ‘Restorative Parenting’ approach and is therefore suitable for our internal care homes.

 Restorative Practice has been adopted in both Walsall and Wolverhampton allowing for synergies in cross-borough working (including when staff move between authorities) and supporting consistency in the experiences of children and families who move across local authority boundaries.